Did you know you can use a standard sewing machine to machine stitch eyes on your applique blocks?

 2. You can embroider the eyes by hand.
 I really like this stitch for eyes.
 If you’re using Quilt As You Go you won’t even need to worry about a visible thread carry between the eyes because the batting should completely block it – even with a light color background block and skin color.

-3. You can embroider the eyes by machine.
+3. You can machine stitch the eyes.
 By machine!
 And you don’t need an embroidery machine, though it will need to have some fancy stitch options.

 I’ve heard from a lot of you who have arthritis and appreciate as many machine options as possible – so I think a lot of you are really going to like this method.
 I loved it!